GohZhengYing/My_Personal_Website/server/README.md

-# Back-End
+# Server

-## The back end of this website was developed using Node, Express and MongoDB
+This is the Back End of my website which i've developed using Node,Express and Mongoose packages

+## Secured
+The Edit page can only be accessed if you possess the right JWT and the password is encrypted using bcrypt.